cbh123/realitypong/README.md

 ## Development

-This project was developed using [melty.sh](https://melty.sh), a pair programming tool that enhances the coding experience through AI assistance.
+This project was developed using [melty.sh](https://melty.sh), an AI code editor.

 ## Future Improvements